Table of contents: Troubleshooting the Rear Window… ↓ Speakers in the front door trim ↓ Rear speaker ↓

 7. The ammeter should show 30–50 mA, otherwise the antenna amplifier does not consume current and, therefore, it is faulty – replace it.

-8. Next check: disconnect the lower wire on the heated rear window, turn on the ignition and heated rear window, measure the voltage in the wire.
+8. Next check: disconnect the lower wire on the heated rear window, turn on the ignition and rear window heater, measure the voltage in the wire.

-9. It must have battery voltage, otherwise the fault is in the lead wire or in the amplifier, outline the damage.
+9. It should have battery voltage, otherwise there is a fault in the power supply wire or in the amplifier, outline the damage.

-10. Disconnect the lower (thick white) wire on the amplifier, measure the voltage with the ignition on and heated rear window:
+10. Disconnect the lower (thick white) wire on the amplifier, measure the voltage with the ignition on and the rear window heating on:

-11. If there is battery voltage, then the lead wire is in order, the amplifier may be faulty.
+11. If there is battery voltage, then the current supply wire is OK, perhaps the amplifier is faulty.
 If not, then vice versa.

 1. Remove the front door trim.

-2. Carefully remove the foam plastic damping film behind the door trim.
+2. Carefully remove the foam damping film located behind the door trim.

 3. Disconnect the wire connector in the connecting wire from the lower to the upper speaker.

-4. Midrange speaker: Loosen the three speaker fixing screws and remove the wire guide.
+4. Midrange speaker: Loosen the three speaker mounting screws and remove the wire guide.

-5. Treble speaker: Loosen the Phillips head screw on the back of the speaker, remove the speaker.
+5. Tweeter: Loosen the Phillips head screw on the back of the speaker, remove the speaker.

 Rear speaker

-The rear speaker is screwed from above to the metal of the body under the receiving pocket (arrows).
-To dismantle it, you must first remove the rear receiving pocket.
+The rear speaker is screwed to the metal body from above under the receiving pocket (arrows).
+To remove it, you must first remove the rear receiving pocket.

-2. Loosen the Phillips screws, remove the speaker.
+2. Loosen the Phillips head screws and remove the speaker.